 What a Data Warehouse consists of

-1. Data warehouses usually have several classic layers: Sources.
+Data warehouses usually have several classic layers: Sources

-2. This is where raw data comes in: from the website, CRM, billing system, and other databases.
+This is where raw data goes: from the website, CRM, billing system, and other databases.
 Warehouse.
+Data arrives in a chaotic flow.

 Why data warehouses are needed: simpler integration

-1. The overall goal of a data warehouse is to simplify work and broaden the view of the real business situation.
+1. The overarching goal of a data warehouse is to simplify work and broaden visibility into the real business situation.

 2. These are the goals behind setting up DWH: